achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 Additional languages require the player to choose the Language interest.

-**Notes**
+**Note:**
  You can come up with additional items that fit your PC, subject to the GM’s approval.
 A defining interest provides only a general knowledge of a topic and is not as detailed as someone who takes a specific Knowledge skill.

 ## New hindrances
-All the new hindrances from Adamant Entertainment's "Thrilling Tales of Adventure" are permitted.
+Manyh of the new hindrances from Adamant Entertainment's "Thrilling Tales of Adventure" are permitted.

 ### Cocky (Minor)
 The character is a braggart, and